 We do eat out occasionally when we’re on the road, but even “cheap” fast food costs $40-$60 for our family.
 If it’s possible, we load up a cooler instead.
 When we do eat out, it’s with a purpose.
 (For instance, if several of the families on our basketball team are eating together after a game, we join them if we can.
 Relationships with these families = priceless.)

 3. We have high deductible, low monthly premium healthcare coverage.

 I can’t say enough good about this.
 We are grateful to pay only $255/month for healthcare coverage for our family.
 It’s perfect for us since we typically go to natural doctors not covered by insurance.
 Saving hundreds every month on our monthly healthcare premium helps us afford groceries to keep us healthy.
 I am so thankful for this for so many reasons.

 What I mean is, we don’t have the nicest vehicles on the block.
 They run great, they do the job, and they are paid for.
 Our older sons drive “grandpa cars” that they bought themselves after years of hard work and saving.

 5. When we want a treat at home, we buy it at the store.

 Say we want to enjoy a special family movie night or game night – something fun for the family and a break from cooking.
-Instead of going out to eat or getting take out, we’ll get something fun from the store.
-This is rare because even the $30 it costs to buy enough take-and-bake pizzas to fill us is a splurge, but at least it’s cheaper than the $60+ it costs to eat out.
+Instead of going out to eat or getting takeout, we’ll get something fun from the store.
+While it seems that buying bags of prepared chicken nuggets or boxes of frozen pizza at the store is a splurge, it’s wonderfully cheaper than the $40-$60+ it costs to eat out.
+(I can feed our whole family chicken nuggets and fries at home for a total of only $10.16!)
 If we want ice cream, we’ll buy a container at the store for $3.50, which feeds us all, instead of paying that much per person at the ice cream shop.